Cheapest non-owner car insurance companies in South Carolina

 The bottom line: Non-owner car insurance in South Carolina

-Drivers in South Carolina might need non-owner car insurance for different situations, like renting or borrowing a vehicle.
-However, this coverage typically only includes liability protection to cover property damage or injuries you cause to others.
-It does not cover you personally or any damage to the car you're driving.
+Drivers in South Carolina may need non-owner car insurance if they frequently rent or borrow a car.
+This coverage only includes liability protection, which pays for property damage or injuries you cause to others.
+It doesn't cover you or the car you're driving.

-In South Carolina, non-owner car insurance costs an average of $368, with Auto-Owners offering the most affordable rates.
-Based on our research, Auto-Owners stands out as the best overall option.
-Remember, factors like your age, gender and driving history can significantly affect your insurance rates.
+Non-owner car insurance in South Carolina costs an average of $368, with Auto-Owners offering the lowest rates.
+Our analysis found that Auto-Owners is the best overall choice.
+Keep in mind that your age, gender and driving record play a significant role in determining your insurance rates.

 Methodology